 What is the case for investing in high-quality fixed-income?
 With interest rates at historic lows, many investors are shunning low-yielding United States Treasuries.
 Is this the right investment move?

-The case for holding bonds is a function of your viewpoint of a bond’s role in your investment portfolio.
+The case for holding bonds depends on your view of a bond’s role in your investment portfolio.

-So, why do we own own bonds?
+So, why do we own bonds?
 I can think of a couple of reasons:

 Do We Own Bonds for Income?